dcntrlx/Erc-Core-50/Deep/ERC20.md

     ```solidity
     function transfer(address _to, uint256 _value) public returns (bool success)
     ```
-    Transfers _value amount of tokens to address _to, and MUST fire the Transfer event.
+    Transfers _value amount of tokens to address _to, and MUST emit the Transfer event.
     - The function SHOULD throw if the message caller’s account balance does not have enough tokens to spend.
-    - Note: Transfers of 0 values MUST be treated as normal transfers and fire the Transfer event.
+    - Note: Transfers of 0 values MUST be treated as normal transfers and emit the Transfer event.

 4.  **`transferFrom`**
     ```solidity
     function transferFrom(address _from, address _to, uint256 _value) public returns (bool success)
     ```
-    Transfers _value amount of tokens from address _from to address _to, and MUST fire the Transfer event.
+    Transfers _value amount of tokens from address _from to address _to, and MUST emit the Transfer event.
     - Used for a withdraw workflow, allowing contracts to transfer tokens on your behalf.
     - The function SHOULD throw unless the _from account has deliberately authorized the sender of the message via some mechanism.
-    - Note: Transfers of 0 values MUST be treated as normal transfers and fire the Transfer event.
+    - Note: Transfers of 0 values MUST be treated as normal transfers and emit the Transfer event.

 5.  **`approve`**
     ```solidity